tekulvw/senior-design/assignments/capstone_assessment.md

 This system will control the various mechanical parts of the pinball machine.
 We will also design a playfield for the machine and a rule set with multiple different states activated by certain shots.
 After this work is completed, we may team up with students from DAAP to assist with the playfield design and theme.

+**We have the first team meeting on Tuesday 9/17 after class.**
+**As of now I'm not sure what the preliminary approach will fully look like.**
+**I will be adding more information to this document after that meeting.**